1990s uprising in Bahrain: Main events

 The uprising began in June 1994, with a picket by unemployed people in front of the ministry of labour.
 Over 1,500 demonstrator tried to organize a sit-in front of Ministry of Labor protesting the increasing rate of unemployment which had reached 15 percent.
 Riot police dispersed them using tear gas.
 Similar incidents occurred in August and September.
 Another petition was launched, this time it was open to all citizens.
 Organizers said they collected over 20,000 signatures most of whom were Shia.

 In November, hundreds of Shia protested against a charity marathon.
 The route of the marathon was through some Shia villages, who considered the female dressings offensive.
 Reportedly, some protesters threw stones on the marathon, which prompted security forces to conduct a number of arrests.
 The following month Ali Salman, a protest leader, was arrested after being accused of inciting the incident.
-The arrest sparked further protests and violence in Manama and Sitra.
+The arrest sparked further protests and violence in Manama, Riffa and Sitra.
 Some protesters used Molotov cocktails to attack "police stations, banks and commercial properties".
 On the other hand, riot police used tear and rubber bullets, sometimes "fired at street level and from helicopters".
 It was also reported that police used live ammunition on some occasions.

 By December, the number of detainees was between 500 and 600 according to the US Embassy.
 A number of opposition leaders, including Ali Salman were exiled in January 1995.
 Protests and arrests continued amid some government statements of releasing prisoners.
 In February the government said only 300 remain in prison, while activists said the number was as high as 2000.
 The level of violence and arrests increased again in March and April.
 Abdul Amir al-Jamri, the leader of the uprising was arrested on 1 April along with other protest leaders such as Abdulwahab Hussain and Hassan Mushaima.